Last Updated: July 09, 2026

-Alabama operates under a classic 'buyer-beware' private sale system where the full legal responsibility falls on the seller to ensure the buyer is not a prohibited person under Ala.
+Alabama operates under a system where the seller must exercise reasonable care to ensure they are not knowingly transferring a firearm to a prohibited person under Ala.
 Code § 13A-11-72.
-Selling a firearm to a prohibited individual is a Class C felony that can result in serious legal consequences.
-The 2026 SB116 legislation further tightened regulations by prohibiting the sale of any parts or devices designed to convert semi-automatic pistols into machine guns — a restriction that applies directly to private sellers as well.
-This Alabama Gun Bill of Sale allows responsible gun owners to properly document the transaction, record critical details such as the buyer's Alabama-issued ID and the firearm's exact serial number, and create a strong, defensible paper trail in case the firearm is ever traced in the future.
+Selling a firearm to a prohibited individual is a serious offense.
+This Alabama Gun Bill of Sale allows responsible gun owners to document the transaction, record critical details such as the buyer's ID and the firearm's exact serial number, and create a defensible paper trail in case the firearm is ever traced in the future.

 📄 Alabama Form Preview: